braune-digital/BrauneDigitalPitcher/README.md

 ## Integrations

-Currently there´s a bundle for Symfony which integrated the component as a service (https://github.com/braune-digital/BrauneDigitalPitcherBundle).
+Currently there´s a bundle for Symfony which integrates the component as a service (https://github.com/braune-digital/BrauneDigitalPitcherBundle).

 ## Installation